Visa history of Russia: European Union

 Local border traffic zones.
 Schengen regulations allow for the establishment of local border traffic zones within 30 km, and in exceptional cases 50 km, from the border.
 Russia has signed such agreements with Latvia, Poland, and Norway.
 The agreement between Russia and Poland was suspended indefinitely from 4 July 2016.

 Latvia.
 On 6 June 2013, such a local border zone agreement took effect.
 Residents of border areas must obtain a special permit.
 The total period of stay in the border area of the state can not exceed 90 days within any 6-month period.

 Poland.
 An agreement was signed on 14 December 2011, and took effect on 27 July 2012.
 It is necessary to issue the permit in advance for residents of border areas, with a duration of stay of 30 days, but not more than 90 days, within any 180-day period.

 Norway.
 The Intergovernmental Agreement on the Facilitation of Mutual Travel for Border Area Residents of Russia and Norway was signed in November 2010 and took effect on 1 November 2011.
 A permit entitles the holder to multiple border crossings and stay up to 15 days in the 30 km-wide border area.
 Entry into the border area and exit from it is through the Borisoglebsk–Storskog border crossing.
 On 20 January 2016, Russia and Norway signed a protocol on amendments to the agreement, to include the Norwegian village of Neiden.

 Moldova.
 An agreement between Russia and Moldova on mutual visa-free travel was signed on 30 November 2000.
 Terms and conditions are to be regulated by internal Russian migration laws.
 The limit of 90 days, for visa-free stays, was introduced on November 1, 2002.
 By amendments to the agreement, entered into force on 17 July 2006, entry with internal documents would be denied.
 A rule limiting such stays to 90 days within a 180-day period took effect from 1 January 2014.

 Ukraine.
 Until 1997, the entry regime between Russia and Ukraine wasn't legally established, but Ukrainian citizens could locate on the territory of Russia without visas for all types of documents indefinitely, subject to the rules of internal migration in Russia.
 These conditions were legally enshrined in the agreement on visa-free trips of citizens of 16 January 1997.
 The provision for unlimited stays was lifted 1 November 2002 for all foreigners, and replaced by 90-day stays.
 Amendments to the agreement were adopted on 1 November 2004.
 Further amendments to the agreement, adopted in 2007, changed the list of documents for entry, the possibility of entry on internal passports being kept.

 Starting from 1 January 2014, for all foreigners, a limit of 90 days within 180-day periods applied.
-This was abolished from July 2014 to 1 August 2015, due to the difficult internal political situation in Ukrain.
+This was abolished from July 2014 to 1 August 2015, due to the difficult internal political situation in Ukraine.
 From 1 November to 1 December 2015 citizens of Ukraine have been identified as to their status as visitor - refugee, migrant worker, tourist, a private visit – and required to obtain permits.